Resistance Training Terminology

-Is there anything more frightening in the world of exercise, than the resistance training terminology?
+Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

-Jokes aside, I don’t blame anyone for feeling completely overwhelmed by the language my colleagues, and myself, use.
+I don’t blame anyone for feeling completely overwhelmed by the language my colleagues, and myself, sometimes use.
+No one wants to consult a dictionary while they train.

 It’s complicated.
 Yes, we could and should use simpler language whenever possible.